maxims94/helius-post-alpenglow/README.md

 A **core challenge** in blockchain technology is efficient block propagation: how does a leader distribute a newly created, potentially large (128MB in Solana) block to the entire network without being constrained by its own bandwidth?

-Currently, Solana's solution to this is [Turbine](https://www.helius.dev/blog/turbine-block-propagation-on-solana).
+At the moment, Solana's solution to this is [Turbine](https://www.helius.dev/blog/turbine-block-propagation-on-solana).
 Turbine arranges all nodes in a hierarchical structure called the turbine tree.
 The leader sends the block to the tree's root and each node then forwards the data to a unique subset of nodes in the next layer, as determined by the turbine tree.
 This approach minimizes communication overhead compared to sequential or flooded propagation.
 It is crucial for Solana's high throughput and scalability.

 In the future, Solana will adopt Rotor, a newly designed efficient block propagation protocol.

-**Rotor's design is inspired by Turbine and retains its core strengths, but simplifies the architecture.** Unlike Turbine's multi-layered structure, Rotor uses a single layer of relay nodes to disseminate data from the leader to all other nodes.
+**Rotor's design is inspired by Turbine and retains its core strengths, but uses a simplified architecture.** Unlike Turbine's multi-layered structure, Rotor uses a single layer of relay nodes to disseminate data from the leader to all other nodes.
 The relay nodes are regular nodes that are selected according to a predefined method.
 For each use of Rotor, a different subset of nodes is selected to function as relays.
 One innovation of Alpenglow is a novel selection method that is particularly resilient.

 The rationale behind Rotor's single-layer design stems from the network delay introduced by each additional layer in Turbine's architecture.
 Each additional layer leads to an additional network hop, which becomes a significant bottleneck in practice (the speed of light is too slow!).
 So, the goal of the design is to minimize the number of network hops, which can be achieved by sticking to a single retransmission layer.